Are you a mystery fan? If you are, you’ve probably heard, read, or watched a movie about the fascinating Bermuda Triangle!

 The Bermuda Triangle is one of only two places on Earth where a compass points to true north rather than magnetic north.

-Many theories that the Triangle is home to the lost city of Atlantis.
+Many theories claim that the Triangle is home to the lost city of Atlantis.

 According to legend and speculation, the city of Atlantis relied on the power of special energy crystals that were extremely powerful.
 The theory is that these energy crystals are in an altered state of some kind and send out rays of energy that confuse navigation.